Battling addiction and ready for treatment?

 Common concerns of communities about halfway houses usually stem from a fear of disruptive behavior, lowered property values, excess noise, or additional traffic.
 However, research shows that halfway houses do not disrupt their communities and have little impact.

 According to research published in the Journal of Psychoactive Drugs, halfway houses and sober homes are highly effective in the ongoing treatment of substance use disorder.

 Halfway homes and sober houses have high retention rates, and the individuals who commit to 90 days or more are much more likely to remain sober both at the halfway house and for months afterward.

 Cost of Halfway Houses

-Halfway houses tend to cost less money than sober living houses, but the overall cost can vary depending on location, amenities, etc. You can expect to spend anywhere between a few hundred to a few thousand dollars at a halfway home.
+Halfway houses tend to cost less than sober living houses, but the overall cost can vary depending on location, amenities, etc. You can expect to spend anywhere between a few hundred to a few thousand dollars at a halfway home.

 Does Insurance Cover Halfway Houses?

 The good news is that because halfway houses are government-funded, many insurance companies (especially Medicaid under the Affordable Care Act) will cover the cost of your stay.
-You’ll want to check with your insurance carrier to see what coverage they will offer for a stay at a halfway home.
+You’ll want to check with your insurance carrier to see what coverage they offer for a stay at a halfway home.

 Does a Halfway House Sound Like the Right Fit?